Niakhar Solar Power Station: Overview

 In May 2022, Senegal's installed generation capacity was reported as 1,555 MW.
 At that time, the majority of electricity sources were from non-renewable fossil-fuel, with solar accounting for only 112 MW.
 This power station is part of the national plan to diversify the country's generation mix and reduce over-reliance of fossil-fuel sources.

 The solar farm will have an attached battery energy storage system rated between 15MWh to 45MWh.
 The energy from this power station is enough to supply an estimated 150,000 Senegalese people.

+Developers

+The power station is owned and under development by an SPV company called Teranga Niakhar Storage (TNS).
+TNS is a 100 percent subsidiary of Energy Resources Senegal (ERS), a renewable energy developer 49 percent owned by a Senegalese investor and 51 percent by Senelec.

 Funding

-The power station is reported to cost an estimated US$40 million to construct.
+The power station was reported to cost an estimated US$40 million to construct.
+In September 2023, the West African Development Bank (BOAD) approved a loan worth €22.8 million to Teranga Niakhar Storage, the special vehicle company (SPV) that owns and is developing the power station.
+Climate Fund Managers (CFM), is a co-funder on this project.